tom946com/OmniWriter/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)
 [![Python](https://img.shields.io/badge/python-3.12%2B-blue.svg)](https://www.python.org/)

+## 📖 Overview
+**OmniWriter** is a production-grade multi-agent content creation system built on LangGraph and DeepAgents.
+With intelligent collaboration and precise retrieval, it delivers stable, high-quality and credible long-form content, while supporting flexible control and iterative optimization throughout the creation process.
+Extremely versatile, it readily handles copywriting, blogs and research reports; you only need to fine-tune prompts to extend it to literature reviews and novel writing, making it an efficient, all-round solution for automated multi-scenario content generation.

 ## 📸 Core Features

 - 🧠 **Multi-agent Collaboration**: Orchestrate workflows with LangGraph, handle post-processing via DeepAgents, featuring clear division of labor and high scalability